Heman Marion Sweatt: Early life

 Heman grew up in a relatively desegregated area of Houston, the third ward on Chenevert Street.
-Even though it was relatively integrated, he still experienced racism and Jim Crow in full.
+Even though his home area was relatively integrated, he still experienced racism and Jim Crow in full.
 In October 1920 the KKK opened its Houston chapter.

 His father passed his love of education on to Heman and his siblings.
-"At home, our father always stressed the value of an education, he instilled in us an idea of integration at an early age."
+"At home, our father always stressed the value of an education, he instilled in us an idea of integration at an early age," recalled one of James Sweatt's sons.
 All of them would go on to attend and graduate from college.
 Only Heman would attend school in Texas.

 In April 1940 he married his high school sweetheart, Constantine Mitchell, and purchased a home.